 - Python: Uses naming conventions to indicate access levels.
 A single underscore

-triggers name mangling to simulate private access, but neither is strictly enforced.- Example:
+_suggests a protected member, and a double underscore__triggers name mangling to simulate private access, but neither is strictly enforced.- Example:

 The

-class Person: def __init__(self, name, secret): self._name = name # Protected by convention self.__secret = secret # Pseudo-private via name mangling def get_secret(self): return self.__secret p = Person("Alice", "hidden") print(p._name) # Outputs: Alice (accessible, though discouraged) print(p._Person__secret) # Outputs: hidden (accessible via mangling)
+class Person: def __init__(self, name, secret): self._name = name # Protected by convention self.__secret = secret # Pseudo-private via name mangling def get_secret(self): return self.__secret p = Person("Alice", "hidden") print(p._name) # Outputs: Alice (accessible, though discouraged) print(p._Person__secret) # Outputs: hidden (accessible via mangling)_nameand__secretare accessible, showing Python’s lack of strict enforcement.

 - Example: